 Birth Injury Lawyer in Canton, Georgia

 While some birth injuries are unavoidable, many results from mistakes by healthcare professionals.
-If improper medical care caused your child to be hurt, you have the right to hold the at-fault party accountable for their mistake — whether it was a doctor, hospital, or other healthcare providers.
-The Georgia birth injury attorneys at Geiger Legal Group, LLC in Canton can help you pursue the compensation you and your child deserve.
-We have more than 40 years of experience helping injured Georgians get the accountability and financial security they deserve for injuries caused by medical malpractice.
+If improper medical care caused your child to be hurt, you could hold the at-fault party accountable for their mistake — whether it was a doctor, hospital, or another healthcare provider.
+The Georgia birth injury attorneys at Geiger Legal Group, LLC in Canton, can help you pursue the compensation you and your child deserve.
+We have over 40 years of experience helping injured Georgians get the accountability and financial security they deserve for injuries caused by medical malpractice.

 Types of Birth Injuries

 Some of the most common types of birth injuries that can result from medical malpractice include the following:

 - Cerebral palsy – Cerebral palsy describes conditions that can affect a newborn’s movement, balance, and posture.
 In many cases, newborns develop cerebral palsy because they did not get enough oxygen during pregnancy or while the mother was in labor.
 This may be because a doctor did not order an emergency C-section when appropriate or did not notice signs of fetal distress.

 - Brachial plexus palsy (Erb’s palsy) – The brachial plexus is a bundle of nerves near the shoulder that relays signals from the brain and spinal cord to the hands and arms.
 The brachial plexus can be damaged if a doctor or nurse handles a baby too roughly during delivery or is not careful when using birthing tools like forceps.
 This can cause the baby to lose the ability to use the affected limb.